To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 When is it ordered?

-Sirolimus is ordered frequently at the start of therapy.
-Because of the long time that it takes to clear the drug from the body (its long half-life), the sirolimus concentration may take some time to reach a steady state (equilibrium) in the blood.
+Sirolimus is ordered frequently at the start of therapy when the drug concentration reaches an equilibrium (stead state) in the blood.
+Because of the long time that it takes to clear the drug from the body (its long half-life), the sirolimus concentration may take several days to settle at a steady state.
 Once dosages have been optimized for the individual and are well tolerated, then the frequency of sirolimus testing may be reduced.

 The test may be performed whenever there is a change in dose, a change in other medications, or whenever the transplant recipient has symptoms that suggest side effects, toxicity, or organ rejection.